 - “Archivists at Home” by the Accessibility & Disability Section of the Society of American Archivists (SAA) compiles resources to support working at home for archivists.

-- UPDATE: “Archival Workers Emergency Fund” launched by the SAA Foundation to support archival workers experiencing financial hardship during the COVID-19 crisis.
+- “Archival Workers Emergency Fund” launched by the SAA Foundation to support archival workers experiencing financial hardship during the COVID-19 crisis.
 Grants of up to $1,000 will be awarded to financially vulnerable and at-risk workers.

-- UPDATE: “NEH CARES: Cultural Organizations grants” – The National Endowment for the Humanities (NEH) has received supplemental funding from the Coronavirus Aid, Relief, and Economic Security (CARES) Act to provide emergency relief to institutions and organizations working in the humanities that have been affected by the coronavirus.
+- “NEH CARES: Cultural Organizations grants” – The National Endowment for the Humanities (NEH) has received supplemental funding from the Coronavirus Aid, Relief, and Economic Security (CARES) Act to provide emergency relief to institutions and organizations working in the humanities that have been affected by the coronavirus.
 NEH invites applications from eligible organizations seeking support for at-risk humanities positions and projects that have been impacted by the coronavirus.

 - “Working Remotely — Technical Services — Special Collections” is an unmoderated community document with excellent ideas for distance work.